linuxaustralia/constitution_and_policies/code_of_conduct.md

 Here are some examples of behaviours that have occurred at past events which are not appropriate:

-* offensive verbal or written remarks related but not limited to gender, sex, sexual orientation, disability, physical appearance, body size, race or religion;
+* offensive verbal or written remarks related but not limited to age, gender, gender identity, gender expression, sex characteristics, sexual orientation, disability, physical appearance, body size, race or religion;
 * sexual or violent images in public spaces (including presentation slides);
 * deliberate intimidation;
 * stalking or following;